theHostileNegotiator/KWBandage/PatchNotes.md

 #### Attenuated Forcefield
 1. Scrin and Reaper 17 do not share upgrade, despite cost and time is identical
 	* Reaper 17 units and upgrade refer to Scrin shields
+#### Blue Shards
+1. Heroic units with upgrade, projectile impacts are green instead of blue
+	* Fixed FXList FX_AlienTibShardHitBlueHeroic and FX_AlienTibShardHitBlueHeroicBuilding to reference Blue effects instead of Green.
 #### Infestation
 1. The Tiberium Hive when destroyed will spawn a Buzzer.
 This does not happen with the Lightning Spike
 	* For consistency, Buzzers will no longer spawn when Tiberium Hive is destroyed